Code-Institute-Submissions/my_dash_app/README.md

 - gunicorn==19.0.0
 - psycopg2==2.7.5
 - dash-auth==1.0.0

-### - I then logged into heroku
-### - I did my initial add, commit and push of my project to the git created by Heroku.
+### - I did my add, commit and push of my project to the git repo created by Heroku.
-### - I updated the python file and did a final add, commit and push to the Heroku Git.
-### My project can be viewed fully deployed on Heroku [here](https://clives-plotly-dash-board.herokuapp.com/)
+### My project can be viewed fully deployed on Heroku[here](https://clives-plotly-dash-board.herokuapp.com/)

 - This is the development & deployed version
-- My Separate git branch can be found here  [GitHub](https://github.com/90t/my_dash_app.git)
+- My Separate git branch can be found here[GitHub](https://github.com/90t/my_dash_app.git)

 - Expalin about passwords